PierreSenellart/provsql/doc/source/user/configuration.rst

     ``'semiring'``
         Universal semiring provenance (the default): circuits are faithful for every commutative (m-)semiring.
-Recursive queries require the structural fixpoint, so cyclic data is rejected.
+Recursive queries require the structural fixpoint, so a recursion in which a tuple is derived through itself is rejected: cyclic data does that, and so does a null-padded row that re-derives itself, or a projection onto constants, on acyclic data.
+The refusal comes as soon as the rows settle while the derivations do not.

     ``'absorptive'``
         Circuits may additionally be sound only for *absorptive*